Bond 2025

 - Update fire alarm systems

-- Install hardened glass
+- Install secure classroom doors and hardened glass windows

-- Complete security camera coverage
+- Expand security camera coverage

-- Update emergency communication systems
+- Upgrade emergency communication systems

-- Add classrooms and repurpose auxiliary spaces at Palisades to support fully functioning school
+- Add classrooms at Palisades Elementary

 School Impact Stories